MODELS OF THERAPY

 We will often try to prevent ourselves from experiencing painful thoughts and feelings again.
 The problem with this system is that an avoided feeling is like a ball of energy, and if it is not felt, it has to go somewhere

-Unexperienced feelings go into anxiety and defense.
+Unexperienced feelings go into anxiety and defence.

 When we believe we are not allowed to experience our feelings or that they are too big to deal with the emotional energy must still be discharged somewhere.
 The result is that our unwanted feelings either manifest as ANXIETY or something called DEFENSES.